code-keylogger/Extension/README.md

 finish they will open the Command Palette and type in 'Stop Testing'.
 Once this is complete the user will be prompted to copy the link to a survey and fill out it out in browser.

+## Using the extension
+1. Install the .vsix extension into your instance of VSCode
+2. Make sure you have all the language's you will be using to solve problems installed on your local machine as that will be required to run the tests
+3. Start testing by pressing `f1` followed by `Start Testing`
+4. To finish testing press `f1` followed by `Stop Testing`

 ## Quick Start
 1. If you have not already installed the packages cd into keylogger-mvp and run 'npm i'
 2. Open vscode and navigate your path to where extension.js is located